 Patience and consistency always triumph.
 Just the way water cuts through the rock flowing over it through the years, patience and perseverance are sure to get rewarded be it in life or investing in the markets.

 For some these qualities come naturally.
 But for most of us mortals, these qualities have to be cultivated.
 So, how does an average investor build these qualities?

 The good news is that there is a solution.
 To be a successful investor in the market, one does not need to master the complicated finance formulas and functions.
 It is as simple as breathing.

 The easiest way one can master these qualities is to set goals for your investments and invest in a well-diversified portfolio.
-These goals can be anything like building retirement corpus, savings for children’s higher education or any long-term goal to which one can identify a need and an emotion.
+These goals can be anything like building a retirement corpus, savings for children’s higher education, or any long-term goal to which one can identify a need and an emotion.

 Linking goals to the investments will make sure that you stay the course till the goal is achieved and help you remain immune to the market noise.
 The markets have proved that in the long term, the risk of losing money is as good as zero and making real positive returns is the highest.

 To be a successful investor you don’t need to be a graduate in economics or finance.
-Smart investors don’t take actions in haste.
-They plan, they implement and then they let the time and compounding work for them in their favour.
+Smart investors don’t take action in haste.
+They plan, they implement and then they let the time and compounding work for them in their favor.